traefik/traefik/docs/content/user-guides/crd-acme/index.md

 ### IngressRoute Definition

-First, you will need to install Traefik CRDs and RBAC, with the definition of the `IngressRoute` and the `Middleware` kinds.
-One may note the RBAC authorization resources; they will be referenced through the `serviceAccountName` of the deployment, later on.
+First, you will need to install Traefik CRDs containing the definition of the `IngressRoute` and the `Middleware` kinds, and the RBAC authorization resources which will be referenced through the `serviceAccountName` of the deployment.

 ```bash
 # Install Traefik Resource Definitions: